-Benz Mining Enters Agreement to Acquire the Eastmain Gold Mine Project from Eastmain Resources Inc.
+Benz Mining enters agreement to acquire the Eastmain Gold Mine Project from Eastmain Resources Inc.

-According to a NI43-101 technical report completed on January 9, 2018 by P&E Mining Consultants Inc. for the Vendor, the former producing Eastmain Gold Mine project hosts the following resources.
+According to a NI43-101 technical report dated effective January 9, 2018 by Antoine Yassa, P.Geo., and Eugene Puritch, P.Eng, FEC, CET of P&E Mining Consultants Inc. for the Vendor, the former producing Eastmain Gold Mine project hosts the following historical resource estimate:.

 - Indicated resources of 899kt at a grade of 8.19 g/t gold, 8 g/t silver and 0.13% copper (236.5 koz contained gold), and

+The technical report, completed for Eastmain Resources on February 23, 2018. is available on SEDAR under the Eastmain Resources' profile.
+While the Company believes that the foregoing mineral resource estimate is reliable, the Company has not yet commenced work on the Project to assess the relevance and reliability of the mineral resource estimate.
+As a result, the Company considers the prior mineral resource estimate to be a historical estimate for purposes of NI 43-101.
+The Company plans to assess the historical estimate as it commences work on the Project to determine whether it can be verified as a current mineral resource estimate under NI 43-101.
+However, at this time a qualified person has not done sufficient work to classify the historical estimate as a current mineral resource on behalf of the Company.
+The Company is not treating the historical estimate as a current mineral resource.
+Readers should be cautioned that there is no guarantee that the foregoing historical resource estimate will be verified or confirmed in accordance with the requirements of NI 43-101.

-Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+Furthermore, to the extent that the historical estimate is reliable, readers should be cautioned that mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
 The inferred mineral resources are normally considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
-There is also no certainty that these indicated mineral resource will be converted into mineral reserves, once economic considerations are applied; or that these inferred mineral resources will be converted to measured and indicated categories through further drilling, or into mineral reserves, once economic considerations are applied.
+There is also no certainty that the historical mineral resource will be converted into mineral resources or mineral reserves, once economic considerations are applied; or that these inferred mineral resources will be converted to measured and indicated categories through further drilling, or into mineral reserves, once economic considerations are applied.

 The Project